CIS5650-Fall-2025/Project3-CUDA-Path-Tracer/README.md

 ### Part 2.5: Environment map

+When a ray escapes the scene without hitting an object, it is considered to have hit the environment map.
+The direction of the ray is used to sample the environment texture to determine the color of the background or reflections.
+This path tracer uses spherical mapping, where the environment is treated as if it's projected onto a sphere around the scene.

 *render here*

 ### Part 2.6: Physically-based depth-of-field

+Physically-based Depth of Field simulates the way real cameras blur objects that are not at the point of focus.
+It is implemented by jittering rays within an aperture, which creates the blurry effect.

 *render here*

 ### Part 2.7: Open Image AI Denoiser

+This path tracer uses [OIDN](https://github.com/RenderKit/oidn), which is an open-source image denoiser that works by applying a filter on Monte-Carlo-based pathtracer output.
+Using a denoiser allows the render to appear at a higher quality with fewer iterations.

 *render here*